Lappeenranta: Climate changes

 Between 2000 and 2017 the temperature change was greater than the whole previous century, with +1.2 °C (higher values than Helsinki or Oulu).
 Since 2000 the number of warm days (> 24 °C) has become 2 per year, while the 1900 data indicates only 2 days per decade.
 From the first half of the twentieth century the days above 24 °C changed from rare to occasional in the second half to regular in the present century.
 There was also a 17.5 decrease in temperature below −1 °C for the same comparison period.
 2015 was the hottest year since 1900, having one of the less than 50 days with freezing days.
 Work to reduce the temperature increase has been carried out; the city is again among the best 45 cities in the world in the WWF City Challenge 2016.
 One of the goals is to reduce carbon dioxide by 30% by 2020 and zero emissions by 2050.
-According to the 1961-1990 climate norms, the climate of Lappeenranta was a climate of continental subarctic zone (Köppen: Dfc) closely bordering on the humid continental climate (Köppen: Dfb).
-Compared to decades ago, the total amount of precipitation has also increased somewhat.
+Compared to the 1961-1990 climate norms and other older reference periods, the climate of Lappeenranta has changed somewhat as the average temperatures have warmed up and as well, the total amount of precipitation has also increased somewhat.